SatzzDev/Glassmorphism-Admin-Dashboard/README.md

 # Glassmorphism Admin Dashboard

+> [!NOTE]
-A modern and stylish admin dashboard featuring glassmorphism design principles, built with clean and efficient code.
+> A modern and stylish admin dashboard featuring glassmorphism design principles, built with clean and efficient code.

 ![Desktop](https://github.com/user-attachments/assets/2addbab0-7d35-4ac1-8b7a-13a8a7a8cdee)

 ## 🌟 Features
+> [!TIP]

-- Modern glassmorphism design
+> - Modern glassmorphism design
-- Responsive layout for all devices
+> - Responsive layout for all devices
-- Interactive dashboard components
+> - Interactive dashboard components
-- Clean and organized UI elements
+> - Clean and organized UI elements
-- Smooth animations and transitions
+> - Smooth animations and transitions
-- Easy to customize and extend
+> - Easy to customize and extend

 ## 🚀 Demo
+> [!CAUTION]

-Check out the live demo [here](#) (Please add your deployment link)
+> Check out the live demo [here](https://satzzdev.github.io/Glassmorphism-Admin-Dashboard) (Please add your deployment link)

  ## 💻 Technologies Used
+> [!IMPORTANT]

-- HTML5
+> - HTML5
-- CSS3 (with glassmorphism effects)
+> - CSS3 (with glassmorphism effects)
-- JavaScript
+> - JavaScript
-- [Other frameworks/libraries used in your project]
+< - [Other frameworks/libraries used in your project]

 ## 🛠️ Installation